Changing attitudes to food. Opening access to the past.

 Figure 4: Example menus showing the prevalence of the rabbit.
 Photo credit: Julia Best.

 Challenging modern ideas and preconceptions of food in prehistory captured people’s interest and gave a personal feeling to the past.
 The range of familiar foods that could have been available also regularly surprised people.
 In turn, we were equally amazed and impressed by the creativity shown in menu creation.
-During one rather delicious day members of the Consuming Prehistory team (Dr Julia Best and Professor Jacqui Mulville), volunteers from Stonehenge, and ex-servicemen and women from Operation Nightingale joined forces to replicate Neolithic foods in an event titled “Ready, Steady, Cook: Neolithic”.
+During one rather delicious day two members of the Consuming Prehistory team (Dr Julia Best and Professor Jacqui Mulville), volunteers from Stonehenge, and recovering service personnel and veterans from Operation Nightingale joined forces to replicate Neolithic foods in an event titled “Ready, Steady, Cook: Neolithic”.
 The dishes created on this day were based around evidence from Durrington Walls/Stonehenge and from wider Neolithic Britain (e.g. Figure 5).
-These formed the basis for a designed set of take-home recipes that were shared with over 9354 people who wanted to recreate Neolithic-style food at home.
+These formed the basis for a designed set of take-home recipes that were shared with over 9354 people at events, who wanted to recreate Neolithic-style food at home.
 Involving people in creating their own recipes based on available foodstuffs, and providing evidence-linked activities for them to try at home breaks down boundaries to the past and allows connection through personal preferences and shared experiences.